-- 1. Scientific congruity: Consistency, clarity and ambition of the objectives of the MSCA (First submission) project which obtained a "Seal of Excellence" - 2.
+- 1. Scientific congruity: Consistency, clarity and ambition of the objectives - 2.
 Expected impact of the project on the scientific, social and economic level, and adherence to European and international policies (for example, the Sustainable Development Goals and the 5 Missions of the Horizon Europe Framework Program) and in terms of knowledge transfer and / or technology - 3.
 Implementation and feasibility; robustness, clarity and feasibility of the proposed plan on schedule